cloudmesh/classes/docs/source/python_intro.rst

 Using Python on FutureSystems
 ----------------------------------------------------------------------

-.. note:: This is only important if you use Futuresystems resources.
+.. warning:: This is only important if you use Futuresystems resources.

 In order to use Python you must log into your FutureSystems account.
 Then at the shell prompt execute the following command::